maciejmiklas/led-display/README.md

 This is obvious and simple, but there is one catch - you have to provide right *data*.
 This is 2D array, where first dimension indicates vertical and second  horizontal position on the display.
 Technically speaking *data* is flat array of pointers and each pointer points to array that represents one horizontal line on the display.

 Moving over first dimension of *data* traverses over lines of the display.
 The second dimension of *data* represents horizontal pixels within single line, where each byte represents 8 pixels.
 Since our display consist of simple LEDs they can be either in on or off state, so each pixel is not being represented by one byte, but by one bit.
-In order to cover 16 pixels in horizontal position we need two bytes, 24 pixels requires 3 bytes, and so on.
+In order to cover 16 pixels in horizontal position we need two bytes, 24 pixels require 3 bytes, and so on.

 For example to fully cover display consisting of 8x3 LED kits (one used in our examples) we would need *data[3][8]*.
 Usually you will take array small enough to fit your bitmap and not one that will cover up whole display.